BioMediaLab/lively/README.md

 `yarn run dev`

 The api will be available at http://localhost:3000, and the api will be at http://localhost:4000.

+### IDE

+While developing, you can run the command `yarn run watch` to automatically update generated typescript files.

+For developers using VSCode, the following extensions may be helpful:

+- Apollo GraphQL (`apollographql.vscode-apollo`) - validation of `gql` queries in front end code
+- Prettier - Code formatter (`esbenp.prettier-vscode`) - automatic code formatting
+- TypeScript Importer (`pmneo.tsimporter`) - Automatic imports for dependencies
+- Cloud Code (`googlecloudtools.cloudcode`) - Helps when using Lively with Kubernetes
+- DotENV (`mikestead.dotenv`) - Syntax highlighting for your `.env` files

 ### Useful K8s bits